 An examination of death in American society from the perspectives of sociology, psychology, philosophy, religion, and literature.
 Topics include the meaning of death, the experience of dying, funeral rites, suicide, fear of death, the value of life in American culture, and immortality.
-Prerequisite: SOC 105 or PSY 107 or permission of the instructor.

-SOC 275 • Independent Study in Sociology 1-3 Credits
+SOC 275 Independent Study in Sociology

 Independent study for students with a foundation in the field.
 Student and instructor determine the project and the number of credits to be earned.
 Regularly scheduled meetings between student and instructor are required.
 Pass/No Pass or traditional grading.

 Prerequisite: SOC 105, and permission of the instructor and the department chair or program advisor.

-SOC 297 • Topical Seminar in Sociology 1-3 Credits • As Needed • SS/ss
+SOC 297 Topical Seminar in Sociology

+1-3 Credits - As Needed - SS/ss

 Specific course content at the discretion of the department.
 Details are in preregistration materials.

 Prerequisite: SOC 105 or permission of the instructor.